-Students who do not possess the skills to perform adequately at the college level shall be required to successfully complete developmental courses in reading, writing and mathematics.
+Students are placed in Academic Development courses based on in-house assessment testing, transcripts, and other available information.
+Students who do not possess prerequisite skills shall be required to successfully complete developmental courses in reading, writing and mathematics.
 Academic Development coursework is considered a prerequisite before any additional courses may be taken in the corresponding area.
 Academic Development courses receive institutional credit only.
+They may not be used in any of the College's curricula.